Study modes: Full-time, Part-time

 You will be encouraged to take part in the varied activities of our postgraduate research student community, including presenting your work at internal and external conferences and publishing your findings.

-A UK first-class or 2:1 honours degree, or its international equivalent, in a relevant subject area.
-A research proposal is also required.
-Applicants must have a formal discussion regarding their research project with the proposed supervisors.
+A UK 2:1 honours degree, or its international equivalent, in a relevant subject area.

 Check whether your international qualifications meet our general entry requirements: